Let's start with a chat

 Probate protects the Executor and third parties.
 If an Executor administers an Estate without Probate based on a Will, and then a later Will is found, they can be personally liable for bequests they have made that are mistaken.
 If the Executor has obtained Probate, they won’t be liable.

-Sometimes a person dies without a Will which is referred to as ‘Intestate’.
-Sometimes the Executor who was appointed in the Will is unable to perform the function of Executor and the Will made no provision for an alternative Executor.
-In both of these situations, a person – usually a next of kin - needs to be appointed by the Court to be the Administrator of the Estate.
+If a person dies without a Will which is referred to as ‘Intestate’ OR if there is a Will and the Executor appointed in the Will is unable to perform the function of Executor and the Will made no provision for an alternative Executor, then a person, usually a next of kin, needs to be appointed by the Court to be the Administrator of the Estate.
 You do this by making an application to the Court for Letters of Administration.

 When you apply to the Court for Letters of Administration, you are asking to be validated and confirmed as Administrator of the Estate.
 The effect of Letters of Administration is the same as Probate.
 You are then able to perform the functions that an Executor would perform.
 Also, third parties like Banks, Nursing Homes and the ATO will then deal with you and release funds/details to the Estate.